-Our board of directors approved the following change of control and severance benefits for our executive officers (Dr. Watts, Dr. Schuth, Mr. Krognes and Dr. Ho) and other key employees pursuant to our Key Executive Change in Control and Severance Plan (the "Severance Plan"), which was adopted in November 2017.
+Our named executive officers (Dr. Watts, Dr. Schuth, Mr. Krognes and Dr. Ho) are entitled to certain change of control and severance benefits pursuant to our Key Executive Change in Control and Severance Plan (the "Severance Plan"), which was adopted in November 2017 and subsequently modified in October 2020.

-If we terminate an executive officer's employment other than for "cause," death or "disability" or such participant resigns for "good reason" during the period beginning on a "change in control" (as such terms are defined in the Severance Plan) and ending 12 months following a change in control (the "change in control period"), such executive officer will be eligible to receive the following severance benefits (less applicable tax withholdings):
+If we terminate a named executive officer's employment other than for "cause," death or "disability" or such participant resigns for "good reason" during the period beginning on a "change in control" (as such terms are defined in the Severance Plan) and ending 12 months following a change in control (the "change in control period"), such named executive officer will be eligible to receive the following severance benefits (less applicable tax withholdings):

-- 100% (150% for Dr. Watts) of the executive officer's annual base salary as in effect immediately prior to the termination (or if the termination is due to a resignation for good reason based on a material reduction in base salary, then the executive officer's annual base salary in effect immediately prior to such reduction) paid over 12 months (18 months for Dr. Watts); - A lump sum payment equal to 100% of the annual target bonus the executive officer would otherwise be eligible to receive for the fiscal year in which the termination occurs, assuming achievement of all target levels at 100%;
+- 100% (200% for Dr. Watts) of the named executive officer's annual base salary as in effect immediately prior to the termination (or if the termination is due to a resignation for good reason based on a material reduction in base salary, then the named executive officer's annual base salary in effect immediately prior to such reduction) paid over 12 months (24 months for Dr. Watts); - A lump sum payment equal to 100% (200% for Dr. Watts) of the annual target bonus the named executive officer would otherwise be eligible to receive for the fiscal year in which the termination occurs, assuming achievement of all target levels at 100%:

-- A lump sum cash payment in an aggregate amount equal to 12 months (18 months for Dr. Watts) of the applicable monthly premium cost that the executive officer otherwise would be required to pay to continue qualifying health coverage under COBRA (provided that if the Company determines in its sole discretion that these payments cannot be provided without violating applicable law, these payments will not be made); and - 100% of the executive officer's then-outstanding and unvested equity awards that are subject to vest solely on the executive officer's continued service through the scheduled vesting dates will become vested in full and, if applicable, exercisable.
+- A lump sum cash payment in an aggregate amount equal to 12 months (24 months for Dr. Watts) of the applicable monthly premium cost that the named otherwise would be required to pay to continue qualifying health coverage under COBRA (provided that if the Company determines in its sole discretion that these payments cannot be provided without violating applicable law, these payments will not be made); and - 100% of the named executive officer's then-outstanding and unvested equity awards that are subject to vest solely on the named executive officer's continued service through the scheduled vesting dates will become vested in full and, if applicable, exercisable.

-If we terminate an executive officer's employment other than for cause, death or disability or such participant resigns for good reason outside of the change in control period, such executive officer will be eligible to receive the following severance benefits (less applicable tax withholdings):
+If we terminate a named executive officer's employment other than for cause, death or disability or such participant resigns for good reason outside of the change in control period, such named executive officer will be eligible to receive the following severance benefits (less applicable tax withholdings):

-- 75% (100% for Dr. Watts) of the executive officer's annual base salary as in effect immediately prior to the termination (or if the termination is due to a resignation for good reason based on a material reduction in base salary, then the executive officer's annual base salary in effect immediately prior to such reduction) paid over 9 months (12 months for Dr. Watts); - A lump sum payment equal to the annual target bonus the executive officer would otherwise be eligible to receive for the fiscal year in which the termination occurs, assuming achievement of all annual targets at 100%, prorated for the portion of the year during which the executive officer was employed; and - A lump sum cash payment in an aggregate amount equal to 9 months (12 months for Dr. Watts) of the applicable monthly premium cost that the executive officer otherwise would be required to pay to continue qualifying health coverage under COBRA (provided that if the Company determines in its sole discretion that these payments cannot be provided without violating applicable law, these payments will not be made).
+- 75% (100% for Dr. Watts) of the named executive officer's annual base salary as in effect immediately prior to the termination (or if the termination is due to a resignation for good reason based on a material reduction in base salary, then the named executive officer's annual base salary in effect immediately prior to such reduction) paid over 9 months (12 months for Dr. Watts); - A lump sum payment equal to the annual target bonus the named executive officer would otherwise be eligible to receive for the fiscal year in which the termination occurs, assuming achievement of all annual targets at 100%, prorated for the portion of the year during which the named executive officer was employed; and - A lump sum cash payment in an aggregate amount equal to 9 months (12 months for Dr. Watts) of the applicable monthly premium cost that the named executive officer otherwise would be required to pay to continue qualifying health coverage under COBRA (provided that if the Company determines in its sole discretion that these payments cannot be provided without violating applicable law, these payments will not be made).